Autolearn: Learn by Surprise, Commit by Proof: Additional Analysis

 \subsection{Progressive Difficulty}

 When a model encounters a corpus far from its pretraining distribution, nearly every passage triggers high surprisal.
 This is an inherent boundary condition: a model with no foundation in a domain cannot validate anything in that domain.
-The practical solution is to first build baseline domain knowledge through standard SFT, then apply LSCP.
+The practical solution is to first build baseline domain knowledge through standard SFT, then apply Autolearn.

 A consistency check that immediately confronts novel claims risks rejecting valid content because the model lacks the intermediate inferential context to evaluate it.
 By first establishing an \texttt{[existing]} baseline, then testing the passage's specific claims against that baseline (\texttt{[mechanism]}), and finally checking internal coherence (\texttt{[implication]}), the framework follows the pedagogical principle of scaffolding.
-Crucially, SelfCheck \cite{miao2023selfcheck} shows empirically that global verification barely beats random chance while step-by-step decomposition significantly improves detection accuracy, directly validating LSCP's progressive design.
+Crucially, SelfCheck \cite{miao2023selfcheck} shows empirically that global verification barely beats random chance while step-by-step decomposition significantly improves detection accuracy, directly validating Autolearn's progressive design.

-\subsection{Gatekeeper needs no librarian}
+\subsection{Gatekeeper Needs No Librarian}

-LSCP is a \emph{gatekeeper}: it selects which information deserves to enter the weights and verifies it before allowing the update.
+Autolearn is a \emph{gatekeeper}: it selects which information deserves to enter the weights and verifies it before allowing the update.
 It is \emph{not} a librarian: it does not need to organize, abstract, or cross-reference knowledge.
 The weight space does that automatically.
 Storing information in neural network weights \emph{is} abstraction: data enters as distributed patterns across millions of parameters, not as verbatim copies.
 Cross-document abstraction is equally automatic: when document $A$ updates the weights and document $B$ is learned subsequently, shared patterns reinforce in the same gradient direction while document-specific noise cancels out.
 This is Bayesian averaging over sequential updates.
-LSCP only needs to ensure that the right information gets in; the weight space handles the rest.